International Student LoansEmail This Article

 - Copy of your passport, F-1 Visa, H1-B Visa, J-1 Visa, L-1 (L1A or L1B) Visa, Form DS-2019, Form I-20, Form I-766, Form I-797.
 Check with your lender to understand which documents are necessary to complete your loan application.

 Typically, you need to be admitted and enrolled, and have your visa, in order to apply for an international student loan.
 The Form I-20 (Certificate of Eligibility for Nonimmigrant F-1 Student Status) will outline the total cost of tuition, fees and other living expenses international students would be expected to pay.
 But, before the school can issue this form, you must demonstrate your ability to finance or pay for your education.
 Some students are able to use loan approval as proof of funds, but it's not easy and it's up to the school and consular officer if they'll accept a loan approval as proper funds before you can obtain a visa.
-You would need to apply for the loan now, list the school you plan to attend, get initially approved (based on the credit of your cosigner), then use that initial approval to complete your acceptance to the college or university.
+You would need to apply for the loan, list the school you plan to attend, get initially approved, and then use that initial approval to complete your acceptance to the college or university.